-BILL Author STATUS SUMMARY TASK FORCE POSITION finds the jurisdiction failed to make a good faith effort to implement its source reduction and recycling element or household hazardous waste element.
-After issuing an order of compliance, existing law authorizes CalRecycle to impose administrative civil penalties upon that jurisdiction.
-Proposed Law: This bill would require CalRecycle to consider whether the jurisdiction has adopted a dual stream recycling program when considering if the jurisdiction has made a good faith effort to implement its source reduction and recycling element or household hazardous waste element.
-AB 827 McCarthy Amended April 2, 2019.
-Existing Law: A business that generates 4 cubic yards or more of commercial solid waste or 8 cubic yards or more of organic waste per week is required to arrange for recycling services.
-Assembly Floor.
-Proposed Law: This bill would require a business subject to either of those requirements that provides customers access to the business to provide customers with a recycling bin for that waste stream that is visible, easily accessible, and clearly marked with educational signage.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION The bill would exempt full-service restaurants from its requirements.
+The bill would also require CalRecycle to, on or before January 1, 2021, develop model signage that commercial and organic waste generators may utilize to mark the recycling bins provided to customers.
 AB 886 Eggman Introduced February 20, 2019.
-Assembly Committee on Natural Resources.
-Existing Law: Until January 1, 2020, an operator of a store is required to establish an atstore recycling program that provides to customers the opportunity to return clean plastic carryout bags to that store, and requires a manufacturer of plastic carryout bags to develop educational materials to encourage the reduction, reuse, and recycling of plastic bags and make those materials available to those stores.
-Natural Nesources.
+Assembly Committee on Existing Law: Until January 1, 2020, an operator of a store is required to establish an at-store recycling program that provides to customers the opportunity to return clean plastic carryout bags to that store, and requires a manufacturer of plastic carryout bags to develop educational materials to encourage the reduction, reuse, and recycling of plastic bags and make those materials available to those stores.
+Natural Resources.
 Proposed Law: This bill would extend the operation of those requirements to January 1, 2021.
-AB 1080 Gonzalez, Calderon, Friedman, and Ting Revised March 26, 2019.
-Assembly Committee on Appropriations.
+AB 1046 Ting.
+Amended July 5, 2019.
+Senate Committee on Appropriations.
+Existing Law: Establishes the Air Quality Improvement Program that is administered by the State Air Resources Board (ARB) for the purposes of funding projects related to the reduction of criteria air pollutants and improvement of air quality.
+Pursuant to its existing statutory authority, the state ARB has established the Clean Vehicle Rebate Project, as a part of the Air Quality Improvement Program, to promote the use of zero-emission vehicles by providing rebates for the purchase of new zero-emission vehicles.
+Proposed Law: This bill would require the state ARB to develop a plan to provide for the continuous funding of the Clean Vehicle Rebate Project.
+The bill would authorize the Treasurer to securitize revenues for which the state ARB has existing authority to establish a continuous funding source for the Clean Vehicle Rebate Project.
+AB 1080 Gonzalez, Calderon, Friedman, and Ting Amended July 11, 2019.
+Senate Committee on Appropriations.
 Existing Law: The California Integrated Waste Management Act of 1989, administered by CalRecycle, generally regulates the disposal, management, and recycling of solid waste, including single-use plastic straws.
 The Sustainable Packaging for the State of California Act of 2018 prohibits a food service facility located in a state-owned facility, operating on or acting as a concessionaire on state property, or under contract to provide food service to a state agency from dispensing prepared food using a type of food service packaging unless the type of food service packaging is on a list that CalRecycle publishes and maintains on its internet website that contains types of approved food service packaging that are reusable, recyclable, or compostable.
-Existing law makes a legislative declaration that it is the policy goal of the
+Existing law makes a legislative declaration that it is the policy goal of the state that not less than 75% of solid waste generated be source reduced, recycled, or composted by 2020.
+Letter of Support if Amended / Oppose Unless Amended sent to Senate Committee on Environmental Quality on June 24, 2019.
+Floor Alert of